 - A. The Board recognizes the standard forty (40) hour workweek for full time employees.
 Employee's hours will be scheduled by their individual principal or immediate supervisor.
-The normal workweek shall be Monday through Friday. - B. The Superintendent and/or designee will inform employees, in writing, as to the date they are to report back to work each school year, at least two (2) weeks prior to the report date. - If the Board finds it necessary to change the employees' work year, work week or work hours, the employee will be notified in writing at least fourteen (14) calendar days before the change in made. - C. All employees scheduled to work at least six (6) hours per day shall be entitled to a duty-free, uninterrupted lunch period of at least thirty (30) minutes.

-- D. Employees scheduled for at least six (6) hours per day will be provided a fifteen (15) minute relief period twice (2x) per day.
+The normal workweek shall be Monday through Friday. - B. The Superintendent and/or designee will inform employees, in writing, as to the date they are to report back to work each school year, at least two (2) weeks prior to the report date. - If the Board finds it necessary to change the employees' work year, work week or work hours, the employee will be notified in writing at least fourteen (14) calendar days before the change in made. - C. All employees scheduled to work at least six (6) hours per day shall be entitled to a duty-free, uninterrupted unpaid lunch period of at least thirty (30) minutes. - D. Employees scheduled for at least six (6) hours per day will be provided a fifteen (15) minute relief period twice (2x) per day.
 If scheduled for less than six hours per day, there will be one fifteen (15) minute break.
 Employees working overtime will be entitled to an additional fifteen (15) minute relief time for every two (2) hours worked. - E. Employees recognize the principle that no overtime is to be worked without the express permission of the supervisor.
 Employees will receive time and one half (1-1/2x) their regular hourly rate for all hours worked in excess of forty (40) hours in one (1) work week.
 Paid time off will not be counted in computing overtime.
 Employees will receive their regular pay for all hours worked plus pay for the holiday.
-Compensatory time may be given instead of overtime pay if mutually agreed to by the District and the employee prior to performance of such work.
-Compensatory time shall be paid at time and one-half (1-1/2x). - F. An employee who is requested by the District to work during the summer, shall be paid his/her regular rate effective July 1st, of the new fiscal year.
+No compensatory time in lieu of overtime pay or offsetting time (i.e. working four hours on a Saturday where overtime is not required to be paid and take 4 hours off at another time) will be authorized. - F. An employee who is requested by the District to work during the summer, shall be paid his/her regular rate effective July 1st, of the new fiscal year.